David-OConnor/dynamics/README.md

 ## The algorithm
 This library uses a traditional MD workflow.
 We use the following components:

-### Integrator
+### Integrators
 We use a Velocity-Verlet integrator for the whole system.
+Langevin and Verlet (non-velocity) are planned.

 ### Solvation